Is your power bill getting too costly? Now may be the time to consider installing solar at your home.

 Loans may make it possible for more people across the income spectrum to save money with solar.

 Read more: Installing solar energy at home is hot

 Know the right questions to ask

 Always remember to ask these questions of any company you're vetting to do an installation.
-The following is excerpted from my book Clark Howard's Living Large for the Long Haul, where I discuss solar panel installation on pages 147-151.

 - How long has the company been in business?